Meet the Staff

-My name is Phoebe Thaler and I am a sophomore at RWU.
-I am double majoring in Political Science and American Studies, and double minoring in Gender & Sexuality Studies and Anthropology + Sociology.
-In addition to being a Diversity Leader, I am the Programming Co-Chair for the Inter-Residence Hall Association (IRHA) and hold active memberships on the President's Task Force on Equity & Justice, SAFE, College Democrats, and the International Relations Organization.
-In the social justice advocacy world, I am passionate about feminist issues, queer issues, human rights issues, and fighting for social justice through the vehicle of our political system, including electing Hillary Clinton our next President.
+I am a junior at RWU, double majoring in Political Science and American Studies, and double minoring in Gender & Sexuality Studies and Anthropology + Sociology.
+In addition to being the P.E.A.C.E.
+Program Coordinator, I am the Programming Chair for the Inter-Residence Hall Association (IRHA), the Co-President of FEM Society, as well as an active member of S.A.F.E.
+(Sexuality Advocacy for Everyone), The Multicultural Student Union (MSU), International Relations Organization, Africana Student Coalition, and College Democrats.
+In the social justice advocacy world I am passionate about intersectional feminist issues, queer and trans issues, other human rights issues, and fighting for social justice through the vehicle of our political system.
 My philosophy about leadership is that a leader needs to know how to listen, because if a leader does not listen to their followers, and even follow some of the time, they will no longer be an effective leader.
-My philosophy on social justice mentoring is to be a partner to my mentees, to help and empower them, while also teaching them and pushing them to fight for social justice.